AI Realtor: Towards Grounded Persuasive Language Generation for Automated Copywriting: Related Work

 Several studies have pioneered methods in computational linguistics for understanding and measuring persuasiveness~\citep{wang2019persuasion, wei-etal-2016-post, tan2016winning}.
 The advent of large language models (LLMs) has further spurred research into their persuasive capabilities, especially as part of frontier model risk assessments by developers~\citep{durmus2024measuring, hurst2024gpt, jaech2024openai}.
 A major focus has been on the potential for LLM-generated propaganda in politically sensitive contexts~\citep{voelkel2023artificial, goldstein2024persuasive, hackenburg2024evidence, luciano2024hypersuasion}.
 Parallel investigations examine settings such as personalized persuasion~\citep{hackenburg2024evaluating,salvi2024conversational,matz2024potential}. \citet{breum2024persuasive} and multi-round persuasion~\citep{breum2024persuasive}. \citet{takayanagi2025can} assess the influence of GPT-4’s ability to generate financial analyses to audiences.
 Complementary research has probed related LLM capabilities including negotiation~\citep{bianchi2024well}, debate~\citep{khan2024debating}, sycophancy \citep{sharma2023towards, denison2024sycophancy}, as well as the emergence of strategic rationality in game-theoretic settings~\citep{chen2023emergence, ramansteer}.

 In a similar application domain, \citet{angelopoulos2024value} conduct an experiment to generate marketing email with a fine-tuned LLM and report a 33\% improvement in email click-through rates compared to human expert baselines. \citet{singh2024measuring} design an evaluation benchmark based on a dataset of tweet pairs with similar content but different wording and like counts.
-In comparison, our work develops a full agentic solution for automated marketing from learning domain expert knowledge to crafting localized features, which significantly outperforms the model with supervised fine-tuning in our human-subject experiments.
+In comparison, our work develops a full agentic framework for automated marketing, from learning domain expert knowledge to crafting localized features, and receives higher human preference ratings than the supervised fine-tuning baseline in our human-subject experiments.